Resurrection (Tolstoy novel): In popular culture

 In the show Mr. Robot, Resurrection is a frequent motif.
-It is the favorite book of the character Mr. Robot, and he regularly seen holding it.
-The tie-in book, Red Wheelbarrow, features a torn out page from the opening of Chapter XIV of Resurrection.
+It is the favorite book of the character Mr. Robot, and he is regularly seen holding it.
+The tie-in book, Red Wheelbarrow, features a torn-out page from the opening of Chapter XIV of Resurrection.
 The season 4 episode "eXit" features a floppy disk hidden in a copy of Resurrection that is also labelled "eXit" and which Elliot Alderson uses to try to shut down the machine built by Whiterose.

-A Bengali film named Jibon Jiggashwa (1971) starring Uttam Kumar and Supriya Devi which was directed by Pijush Bose is also represents a similar plot alike of Resurrection.